cran-task-views/ClinicalTrials/ClinicalTrials.md

     designs.
 The 'Keyboard' package provides tools for designing, conducting, and analyzing single-agent, drug-combination, and phase I/II dose-finding clinical trials.
--   `ldBand` from `r pkg("Hmisc", priority = "core")`
-    computes and plots group sequential stopping boundaries from the Lan-DeMets method with a variety of a-spending functions using the ld98 program from the Department of Biostatistics, University of Wisconsin written by DM Reboussin, DL DeMets, KM Kim, and KKG Lan.
 -   `r pkg("ldbounds", priority = "core")` uses Lan-DeMets
     Method for group sequential trial; its functions calculate bounds and probabilities of a group sequential trial.